postmanlabs/postman-mcp-server/README.md

   - `get-workspaces` → `getWorkspaces`
   - `delete-environment` → `deleteEnvironment`
 - **Tool availability changes**
-  - Default (minimal mode) behavior provides only 37 essential tools.
+  - The default (Minimal) behavior provides only 37 essential tools.
   - Minimal mode is designed to stay within VS Code's 128 tool limit when combined with other MCP servers.
   - The `--full` flag provides access to all 106 tools.

-## 💬 Questions and support
+## Questions and support

 - See the [Postman Agent Generator](https://postman.com/explore/agent-generator) page for updates and new capabilities.
 - See [Add your MCP requests to your collections](https://learning.postman.com/docs/postman-ai-agent-builder/mcp-requests/overview/) to learn how to use Postman to perform MCP requests.